 Support the Locals During a Premium Inuyama Yaki Pottery Experience

-Inuyama Yaki or Inuyama Ware is said to have originated in the Meiji Period around the 18th century, at the time created by only two kilns in Inuyama.
-Characteristic was their use of multiple colors in a single piece of pottery, with colors like red and green as well as motives of cherry blossoms, flowers, and other motives found in nature popularly used.
+Inuyama Yaki or Inuyama Ware is said to have originated in the Meiji Period around the 18th century, initially produced by only two kilns in Inuyama.
+Characteristic of this ware was their use of multiple colors in a single piece of pottery, including colors like red and green, as well as motives of cherry blossoms and other other nature-inspired designs, which were popularly employed.

-During this premium pottery experience, you will get to know 3 different aspects of the pottery process.
-Create something on the pottery wheel, craft by hand, and decorate pottery with paint.
-Your crafts will be finished in one of the last climbing kilns of Japan.
+During this premium pottery experience, you will get to learn three different aspects of the pottery process: reating something on the pottery wheel, crafting by hand, and decorating pottery with paint.
+Your crafts will be fired in one of the last climbing kilns in Japan.

-This experience is a great chance to support a family-owned business and to get to know the locals and their everyday life in Inuyama surrounded by nature and lots of stray cats coming by to say hello.
+This experience is a great opportunity to support a family-owned business and to get to know the locals and their daily life in Inuyama, surrounded by nature and visited by lots of stray cats eager to say hello.

 Everything you make will be sent to your home anywhere in the world, but you won’t leave empty-handed as you can choose a Matcha bowl made by the artisan to take with you on the day of the experience.